casangi/casagui/devel/notes/drs/rst-example/tclean.rst

                             robust = +2.0 maps to natural weighting.
                             (robust=0.5 is equivalent to robust=0.0 in AIPS IMAGR.)

-}

 noise
 ---------------------------------------
 :code:`noise='1.0Jy'`

-noise parameter for briggs abs mode weighting}
+noise parameter for briggs abs mode weighting

 npixels
 ---------------------------------------